BlankDigitalMedia/blank-site/MARKETING_TEMPLATES.md

 Would you have 15 minutes this week for a quick call?
 Happy to share what I'm working on and get your thoughts.

-No pitch — just want to learn and see if there's a way I can be helpful to you or people you know.
+No pitch, just want to learn and see if there's a way I can be helpful to you or people you know.

 Let me know what works for you.